ingham-tyler/next-tac-toe/README.md

 # Next Tac Toe

-### Classic tic tac toe build for the web with NextJS13
+### Classic tic tac toe build for the web with NextJS 13

 ---